JamieWilson2000/SpeedySumsMS2/README.md

 <br>

 - I adopted these colors in the following styles:
-    - I used a gradient effect using the three main sourced colors #44F544, #FFA500, and #FF0000 on the greeting page and the landing page and on the in game buttons.
+    - I used a gradient effect using the four main sourced colors #44F544, #FFA500, #FFFF00 and #FF0000 on the greeting page and the landing page and on the in game buttons.
     - I used the color #44F544 green on the easy level button and for the background color of the easy level.
     - I used #3BD43B as a variant of #44F544 to indicate the hover effect on the easy level button .
     - I used the color #FFA500 orange on the medium button and for the background color of the medium level.